julskiii/ElvUIBackport_ProfileConverter/README.md

 ﻿# ElvUI Profile Converter

-A small tool that allows converting old profile exports to the new format.
+A small tool that allows converting new profile (wago.io) exports to the old (3.3.5) format.

 Usage: `Profile Converter` button in ElvUI settings.